 You can report fly-tipping with or without signing in.
 MyAccount is your faster, safer and more flexible way to access your council services.
 You'll also have an online record to show you've contacted us.

-More information about tackling fly-tipping is available from the
+Environmental Agency More information about tackling fly-tipping is available from the

-Public litter bins
+Public litter bins and littering

-We're also responsible for providing, emptying and maintaining litter bins on the highway as well as in public parks and open spaces.
+Public litter bins: we're also responsible for providing, emptying and maintaining litter bins on the highway as well as in public parks and open spaces.
 If there's a public litter bin that's overflowing, please report it.

 How often we empty bins: This depends on the type of area and the frequency of usage.
 As a guideline we empty bins in town centres and shopping precincts and areas at least once a day.
 Through the knowledge and experience of our operatives who patrol the borough, we're able to ensure litter bins in other areas are emptied when required and visited at least fortnightly.